peter88213/nvhelp-en/source/section_menu.rst

 **Export an ODS document**

-This will generate a new OpenDocument spreadsheet (ods) listing the
+This will generate a new OpenDocument spreadsheet (ods) with a row per section, containing the following data:
-following:

--  Hyperlink to the section in the manuscript (if any)
+- The section ID as a hyperlink to the section in the manuscript (if any)
 -  Section title
 -  Section description
 -  Narrative date